TinLe/k8sdemo/GCP/README.md

 We are going to deploy a Python demo application with MySQL backend and Nginx frontend monitored by Filebeat, Metricbeat, Packetbeat and APM into GKE in GCP.
 Elasticsearch and Kibana are hosted in Elastic Cloud.

 ### Create an Elastic Cloud deployment

-We will use Elastic Cloud ( http://cloud.elastic.co ) .
+We will use [Elastic Cloud](http://cloud.elastic.co).
 Don't worry, you do not need a credit card.

 1. Go to https://www.elastic.co/cloud/elasticsearch-service/signup
 2. Click on Start Free Trial